Saturday, December 28, 2024

 Getting rid of things

-I feel like the whole purging and organizing things has been going on at my house for the entirety of the 2 yrs, 9 mos and 3 days that Mark has been gone.
-It couldn't begin before that because he was resistant to the idea of paring down our things in order to move to the next step.
+I feel like the purging and organizing has been going on at my house for the entirety of the 2 yrs, 9 mos and 3 days that Mark has been gone.
 I know that to some it may seem as though I am just willy-nilly throwing stuff out without stopping to evaluate it's worth.
-For Grayson, he will see the pile of things I am getting rid of and look through them saying this might be worth something or you should keep this, you might want it someday.
 But I feel certain that I am on the right path for me, managing my possessions and responsibilities.
-After all, I am not operating a storage unit over here.
-And a lot of these things have no family history for me.
+And a lot of these things have no sentiment for me.

 Saturday, May 4, 2024